This guide walks through the OpenTofu language and the options you have when writing OpenTofu code. Here are the concepts it covers:

 The primary function of the terraform configuration block is for enabling backends, providing provider constraints and enabling experimental features.

-required_version — allows for a version constraint to be placed on OpenTofu itself, the example shows a pessimistic version constraint.backend — allows for configuration of an OpenTofu compatible backend where state will be stored.required_providers — lists out each provider that is required by the OpenTofu root module, each provider can also have a version constraint.Backends come in a wider variety of flavours, more detail can be found on them with the following post: How to use Terraform remote backends.
-For some more advanced reading on Terraform Backends How to set Terraform backend configuration dynamically provides a good follow on.
+required_version — allows for a version constraint to be placed on OpenTofu itself, the example shows a pessimistic version constraint.backend — allows for configuration of an OpenTofu compatible backend where state will be stored.required_providers — lists out each provider that is required by the OpenTofu root module, each provider can also have a version constraint.Backends come in a wide variety of flavours.
+For more detail on them, see this post: How to use Terraform remote backends.
+For more advanced reading, How to set Terraform backend configuration dynamically is a good follow-on.